 Description

-An Aspect (Class: Aspect) describes the real-world aspect that a Functionality relates to.
+An Aspect (Class: Aspect) describes the real-world aspect that a Function relates to.
 Aspect is also used to describe the quality or kind of a Variable.
 The Aspect could be a (physical or non-physical) entity or it could be a quality.

 Object Properties